Two Ten Share Your Shoes Product Donation Program

 Convert your unwanted inventory into emergency financial funds to help footwear families who are in crisis right now.

-Your participation in Two Ten’s Share Your Shoes product donation Campaign will help us respond to rapidly increasing industry need for emergency financial aid, and the critical need to raise upwards of $3 million to support thousands of footwear families affected by the pandemic.
+Your participation in our Two Ten Share Your Shoes product donation program will help us respond to rapidly increasing industry need for hardship and crisis relief by generating the financial aid needed for thousands of footwear families who are struggling to make ends meet.

 Who can Donate:

 - Worn Returns

 - All athletic, athleisure, and athletic-inspired

 We also accept women’s, men’s, and children’s apparel and accessories.